MultiCraft/repixture/manual_generator/content/manual.md

 In multiplayer, you can see the name as well as the health bar of every player above their head.
 The health bar can be disabled in the settings.

+### Modding support

+Repixture supports mods, using the powerful Minetest Lua API.
+With mods, people can extend or modify the game in many fun and interesting ways.
+Mods are completely optional, however, as Repixture wants to be a complete game in its own right.
+Refer to the Minetest documentation to learn how to install and activate mods.

+If you’re a mod developer, read the text file `DEVELOPERS.md` in the Repixture directory to get started.

 ## Compatibility notes

-In this technical section some information is provided about compatibility with mods and older versions of Repixture is provided.

-### Compatibility with mods

-While mods are not the main focus of Repixture, Repixture is still very moddable, thanks to Minetest’s powerful Lua API.
-However, not every mod for Minetest is automatically compatible with Repixture.
-If you want to try out a mod, remember to check the dependencies.

-Two types of mods in general should work with Repixture:
+### Mod compability

+While Repixture supports Minetest mods, not all mods that were created for Minetest will work in Repixture.

+Mods …

-* Mods that were explicitly developed for Repixture
+* that were created for Repixture specifically and
-* Generic mods that don’t depend on a particular game
+* generic mods that don’t depend on any particular game

-Mods that were created specifically for different game only, like Minetest Game, will probably not work.

-If you’re a mod developer, reading the text file `DEVELOPERS.md` in the Repixture directory is highly recommended.
+are OK.
+Other mods, however, may or may not work.

 ### Using old biomes from before version 3.0.0